CraftRigs

 You need more than 32GB of unified memory.
 Not 16GB.
 Not 24GB.
 The MLX preview enforces this requirement, and the currently supported model (Qwen3.5-35B-A3B) needs it.

 If you bought the base M4 Mac Mini — and most people did — the honest read is this: the 93% decode improvement isn't something you'll see on your Qwen2.5 14B workflow.
-Ollama 0.19 still brings general improvements (smarter cache management, better session memory reuse, improved model loading), but the headline performance gains require hardware most M4 Mac Mini owners don't have.
+Ollama 0.19 still brings its general fixes and model-management improvements (see the release notes), but the headline performance gains require hardware most M4 Mac Mini owners don't have.

 That's not a knock on the update.
 It's a preview.
 More models and lower memory thresholds are flagged as coming.
 But it's worth knowing before you update expecting a transformed experience on your $599 machine.